codebythanos/DC_4TH_SEM/Performance.md

 ---

 ## dc_vit.ipynb
-The model is based on the Vision Transformer (ViT) architecture using transfer learning with hyperparameter tuning and fine-tuning.
+The model is based on the Vision Transformer (ViT) architecture using transfer learning with two-phase training.

-**Test Accuracy:** 82.36%
+**Test Accuracy:** 58.51%
-**Macro Avg F1-score:** ~0.82
+**Macro Avg F1-score:** ~0.58

 ### Key Points
-- Used pretrained ViT backbone with CLS token classification
+- Used pretrained ViT backbone (frozen in Phase 1)
-- Two-phase training (feature extraction + fine-tuning)
-- Best configuration: lr = 5e-5, dropout = 0.2, backbone trainable
-- Achieved highest validation accuracy: 87.48%
+- Fine-tuned last layers in Phase 2
+- Applied basic data augmentation
-- Significant improvement after hyperparameter tuning
+- Moderate performance due to limited tuning
-- Strong performance across all classes (especially Odia, Punjabi, Gujarati)
+- Performance improved over baseline but lower than optimized ViT

 ---